 The USCIS public charge rule was published in the Federal Register on Aug.
 14, 2019.
 USCIS then published corrections on Oct.
 2, 2019.
 For a summary, see the USCIS Fact Sheet and our firm’s client alert.

-Litigation has temporarily blocked USCIS implementation of its rule.
+Prior to the Supreme Court ruling, litigation had temporarily blocked USCIS implementation of its rule.

 - Fourth Circuit: On Dec.
 9, 2019, the Court of Appeals for the Fourth Circuit lifted an injunction blocking the USCIS rule issued by a federal judge in Maryland.